renkai99/Sycabot_training/README.md

 - Logs TensorBoard data into `./ppo_sycabot_tensorboard/`
 - Saves the trained model as `ppo_sycabot.zip`

-Important implementation details:

-- The script is currently configured for `total_timesteps=1e5`
-- The device selection falls back to CPU unless your environment object exposes a `device` attribute set to `"cuda"`

 ## Testing A Trained Model

 Run the evaluation / animation script with: